The Role of Habits in Self-Management

 Understanding the Cue

 The cue is the thing that sets the habit in motion.
 It can be a specific event, such as brushing your teeth after every meal, or a feeling, such as being tired and needing a nap.
 The cue can also be a thought, like when you think about a task you need to complete before you start doing it.
-The key is to identify the cue that triggers the behaviour you want to change.
+The key is to identify the cue that triggers the behavior you want to change.

 If you want to add a new habit, try “attaching” it to a new cue.
 It’s best if this cue is something you already do.
 For example, if you want to read books before bed, then you can ensure that you read immediately after you brush your teeth.
 That way, it’s easier to be consistent because the habit is based on something you already do.